HackDalton/decompile/README.md

 # HackDalton: Decompile

 ## Problem:
-I found this program online, but it just seems to spit out garbage whenever I run it.
-Can you find the flag?
+I found this program online, but I keep getting unlucky and not getting a flag.
+Can you help?